Jrogbaaa/The-Way/docs/chatbot.md

 3. Press Enter or click the send button to submit your question.
 4. Review the AI's response, which includes:
    - Strategic overview of your situation
-   - Specific recommendations
+   - Specific, data-driven recommendations based on proven engagement tactics
-   - Examples or templates you can implement
+   - Examples or templates you can implement immediately
    - Metrics to track for measuring success
    - Follow-up questions to refine advice